gorilla-devs/GDLauncher-Carbon/apps/website/src/content/blog/gdlauncher-carbon-out-now.md

 <br />

-# GDLauncher Carbon is finally here!
+# GDLauncher Carbon is out now!

 I am so incredibly excited to announce that GDLauncher Carbon is now officially released, and it's available for download!
 [You can download it here](https://gdlauncher.com).

 It's been a long journey, and we've worked incredibly hard to make this happen.
-We've rewritten the entire app from the ground up, using a new tech stack, and we've added a ton of new features.
+We've rewritten the entire app from the ground up, using a new tech stack, and we've added a ton of new features, with many more on the way.

 We've also fully redesigned the UI and UX to make it more user-friendly and modern, while still trying to keep the same look and feel as the old version.

 For a more comprehensive list of differences between GDLauncher and GDLauncher Carbon, you can read [this article](/docs/gdlauncher-vs-gdlauncher-carbon).

+# Branding

+Our goal is to keep the branding as consistent as possible, so we've decided to keep the name GDLauncher.
+However, we've added the "Carbon" suffix to differentiate it from the old version.
+We've also slightly updated the logo and the website to reflect the new version.

+You can still refer to the app as GDLauncher, but if you want to be more specific, you can call it GDLauncher Carbon and the old version GDLauncher Legacy.

 # Development